What we’ll cover:

 This option is available to anyone who is inheriting an IRA.
 Taking a lump-sum distribution means that you’re going to withdraw all the funds at once from the account you’ve inherited.

-For a Roth IRA, generally, the money you take out won’t be subject to taxes as long as the account has been opened for at least five years.
+For a Roth IRA, generally, the money you take out won’t be subject to taxes as long as the account has been funded for at least five years.

 If you’re not sure whether you’ll owe any taxes, it’s a good idea to talk to a tax advisor to understand your potential tax obligations.